What is Empty Sella Syndrome?

 How Is Empty Sella Syndrome Prevented?

 The cause of primary Empty Sella Syndrome remains unknown, so there is no definitive way to prevent the disorder.
 ESS is most common in middle-aged women who are obese and have high blood pressure.
 It’s not clear whether these characteristics represent risk factors for developing the disorder, but certain lifestyle changes are a good idea in any case:

 Keep these tips in mind when your loved one is suffering from symptoms associated with ESS:

 - Take the disorder seriously.
-Empty Sella Syndrome usually doesn’t cause health problems, but when it does, they are real problems.
-Chronic headaches are the most common symptom of Empty Sella Syndrome, and chronic pain can be exhausting and debilitating.
+ESS usually doesn’t cause health problems, but when it does, they are real problems.
+Chronic headaches are the most common symptom of ESS, and chronic pain can be exhausting and debilitating.
 Show your loved one that you are empathetic and that you’ll do what you can to help.

 - Be supportive of treatment and lifestyle changes.
-Help your loved one to stick with any prescribed treatment plan and any lifestyle changes that are recommended by their healthcare providers.
+Help your loved one stick with any prescribed treatment plan and any lifestyle changes that their healthcare providers recommend.

 Empty Sella Syndrome Brain Science

 Empty Sella Syndrome can have far-reaching effects throughout the body because of the pituitary gland’s important role in regulating the hormone production of many other glands.
 The pituitary gland is directly connected to a part of the brain called the hypothalamus.
 This part of the brain is able to detect the levels of hormones produced by other glands.
 When necessary, the hypothalamus triggers the pituitary gland to release its own hormones, which stimulate other glands and organs.

 - Growth hormone (GH).
 This hormone promotes muscle and bone growth and fat reduction.